wairas/hsi-website/docs/happy/index.md

 Open Source and Collaborative: Committed to the principles of open-source collaboration, we invite researchers, engineers, and enthusiasts from around the world to explore, contribute, and leverage the HAPPy.

 Get Started:
-Whether you're a seasoned hyperspectral imaging expert or just embarking on your journey, HAPPy is here to simplify, accelerate, and amplify your research efforts.
+Whether you are a seasoned hyperspectral imaging expert or just embarking on your journey, HAPPy is here to simplify, accelerate, and amplify your research efforts.
 Scroll down for information on installation and usage, as well as access to our tools and publications.

 # Installation